 Kafka

-Kafka driver supported since RoadRunner version 2.11.0.
+The Kafka driver is supported since RoadRunner version 2.11.0.
 The Kafka driver has been reworked in v2023.1.0.
 Apache Kafka is a distributed streaming system used for event stream processing, real-time data pipelines, and large-scale stream processing.
 Originally developed and open-sourced at LinkedIn in 2011, Kafka has quickly evolved from a messaging queue to a full-fledged event streaming platform.
 Now used by 80% of the Fortune 500, Kafka brings numerous benefits to virtually every industry and opens up countless new use cases, large and small.

 Version 2023.2.0 update: